jsdom/webidl2js/README.md

 However, it is not required!
 The wrapper classes will have a correct inheritance chain, regardless of the implementation class inheritance chain.
 Just make sure that, either via inheritance or manual implementation, you implement all of the expected operations and attributes.

+### Other requirements

+The generated interface wrapper files use modern JavaScript features such as `class` definitions and `Proxy`.
+They will not work on JavaScript runtimes that do not support the ECMAScript 2015 standard.

 ## The generated utilities file

 Along with the generated wrapper class files, webidl2js will also generate a utilities file, `utils.js`, in the same directory.
 (We may make the name less generic; see [#52](https://github.com/jsdom/webidl2js/issues/52) for this and other concerns.)
 This contains several functions for converting between wrapper and implementation classes.